sbk0716/k8s-on-aws/README.md

         │   └── variables.tf    <- Variables that are inputs to the module (like function arguments).
         └── vpc
             ├── main.tf         <- Describe module definitions for creating resources related to VPC.
-            └── outputs.tf      <- Variables that output the results of the module (like the return value of a function)
+            └── outputs.tf      <- Describe variables that output the results of the module (like the return value of a function)
 ```

 # 2. Usage